 Outdoor enthusiasts can also get even closer to nature with a guided kayaking experience through the rainforest.
 It’s not just endless paddling, though.
 Your guide may lead you on a detour to waterfalls and shallow pools for a well-earned dip.
 Lunch at a local village is also included.

 Too busy to plan your Kuching adventure?
 We’ve got a 3D3N Kuching itinerary that you can easily follow!

 Kuching is famous for one of the most unrivalled comfort foods: kolo mee.
 A favourite amongst locals, Ta Wan Kung serves simple but yummy kolo mee.
 Each bowl contains chewy noodles mixed with aromatic pork oil, topped with generous slices of char siew.
 One bowl may not be enough!

 That said, we recommend conserving your stomach space to experience the rest of Kuching’s food scene with these 13 things to eat!

-4) Kota Bharu (75 minutes from Singapore)
+4) Kota Bharu (55 minutes from Kuala Lumpur)